radiand/zettelkasten/README.md

 zettelkasten init
 ```

-Alternatively, you can use `-config <path>` to set where you want to store
+Alternatively, you can use `-f <path>` to set where you want to store config
-config file.
-Remember that you will have to keep typing `-config` forever then.
+file.
+Remember that you will have to keep typing `-f` forever then.

 ## Your first note